kthpanor/vlxman/docs/embedding.md

 @end
 ```

-together with a potential file `pe.pot` of the form
+together with a potential file `pe.pot` using Isotropic LOPROP parameters.

 ```
 @environment